guregu/rediscache/README.md

 rediscache is a small library for caching data in Redis, similar to how one might define a groupcache topic.
 When getting a value, it will automatically convert the stringly-typed Redis data to whatever you pass to it, kind of like how json.Unmarshal works.
 I'm still playing around with this, so consider it unstable.

+### Rationale
+I found myself writing code that repeats these actions over and over:

+* Turn some kind of an ID into a Redis key
+* Try to get the value from Redis
+* If missing from the cache, calculate the value and set it in Redis
+* Convert the result string into something usable

+This is a generic way to do the above, inspired by groupcache and the standard JSON package.

+### Usage

 ```go
 // Cache represents one Redis-cached value.
 // It will try to get the value from Redis, updating the cahe using the getter if necessary.